 If you believe that a given statement is true or false, how can you convince someone that your point of view is correct?
 What sort of argument is sufficient?
 Is there such a thing as truth or Truth?
 Such questions lead into the realms of philosophy and psychology.
 We won't dig quite that deeply and simply accept the usual and well-known rules of logic as obvious truths.
-Mathematicians begin with these rules of logic, some undefined and defined terms, and a few axioms, then they build up a body of knowledge; knowledge that they are confident is true and that others operating with the same rules must also believe is true.
-As an aside, statement (3) above is only true under certain assumptions about parallel lines; there are geometries for which this statement is false.
+Mathematicians begin with these rules of logic, some undefined and defined terms, and a few axioms (statements accepted as true), then they build up a body of knowledge; knowledge that they are confident is true and that others operating with the same rules must also believe is true.
+As an aside, statement (3) above is only true if one accepts a certain axiom concerning parallel lines; there are legitimate geometries for which this statement is false.

 The focus of this particular class will be on developing a sense for and appreciation of some basic ideas in abstract mathematics and learning to read and write coherent proofs.
 We will consider mathematical ideas that are familiar to you from other math classes (such as sets, functions, and integers) but look at them much more carefully and expand their treatment in new ways.
-The textbook Introduction to Higher Mathematics is available online at http://people.whitman.edu/~gordon/ through what are hopefully easy to follow links.
+The textbook Introduction to Higher Mathematics is available online at http://people.whitman.edu/~gordon/ by following the clearly (hopefully) indicated links.

 We will typically cover a section of the text each class meeting and some problems will be assigned each class period.
 A few of these problems will be collected and graded on a 9 point scale.
 This particular scale initially arose from the collection of three problems per assignment with each problem graded on a 0-1-2-3 scale (no progress at all, a germ of a correct idea but minimal progress, substantial progress but lacking some details or clarity, a well-written and correct solution).
 I still find the scale useful even if I do not collect three problems.
 Do not convert each homework score to a traditional percentage as this is not the sort of grading scale I use.
 However, low scores are certainly an indication that something needs to change.
 For the record, mathematics is a precise language and words must be used carefully.
-I have high standards for neatness and clarity and will expect that your writing and presentation of homework solutions will improve during the semester.
+I have high standards for neatness, clarity, and proper use of language and will expect that your writing and presentation of homework solutions will improve during the semester.
 The assigned problems that are not collected will be discussed (hopefully, in the true meaning of a discussion) in class, sometimes with students putting solutions on the board.
 It is important that each person participate in these discussions and be willing to give and take criticism/comments on presented work.
 Learning to explain your ideas to others in either written or verbal form is a valuable skill to acquire.

 There will be three exams (Feb.
-12, Mar.
-12, and Apr.
-30) and a comprehensive final exam.
+11, Mar.
+10, and Apr.
+28) and a comprehensive final exam.
 The regular exams will represent 45% of your grade (each one being 15%), homework (with some participation tossed in) 30%, and the final exam 25%.
 In addition to the usual homework, there may be occasional homework assignments in which you have more time (roughly a week) and less help (you must work on your own without any other resources).
 I will try to keep you posted on your homework score and "general progress" during the semester.